Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: Multiple time-scale analysis

-The proof is deferred to Appendix \ref{app:proof_theorem}, and utilises the so-called \textit{blow-up method} \cite{Dumortier1996} in the formulation of \cite{Krupa2001a,Krupa2001b}.
+The proof of Theorem \ref{thm:main} utilises the so-called \textit{blow-up method} \cite{Dumortier1996} in the formulation of \cite{Krupa2001a,Krupa2001b}.
+Due to the length of the proof and the conceptual similarities with the analysis undertaken for the autocatalator problem in \cite{Gucwa2009}, this is deferred to Appendix \ref{app:proof_theorem}.
 The main task is to resolve the degeneracy associated with the non-hyperbolic line $S_h$ and, in particular, the point $Q_o = (0,0)$.
 This can be achieved in a two-step process, by means of a cylindrical blow-up along $S_h$, and a second (successive) spherical blow-up necessary to resolve a persistent degeneracy stemming from the point $Q_o$.
-We refer the interested reader to Figures \ref{fig:cyl_bu} and \ref{fig:sphere_bu} in particular, which illustrate the main dynamical features after blow-up, and further illustrate the similarity with the autocatolator model presented in \cite{Gucwa2009}.
+We refer the interested reader to Figures \ref{fig:cyl_bu} and \ref{fig:sphere_bu} in particular, which illustrate the main dynamical features after blow-up and further illustrate the similarity with the autocatalator model presented in \cite{Gucwa2009}.